Metabolism: How the metabolism works

 • Liver: The liver also plays a crucial role in metabolism.
 It helps process nutrients from food and is responsible for detoxifying the body by breaking down and removing toxic substances from the blood.

 • Muscles: Our muscles are also an important site for metabolic processes.
-During physical activity, the muscles use glucose and fat for energy.
+During physical activity, the muscles use glucose and fat to produce energy.

 • Adipose tissue: Also known as body fat, adipose tissue is responsible for heat production by burning fats and sugars.